JOJ0/synadm/README.md

 synadm room -h
 ```

-You even can spare the `-h` option, `synadm` will show help for the executed subcommand anyway.
+You even can spare the `-h` option, `synadm` will show some abbreviated help for the executed subcommand anyway.
 For example:

 ```
 synadm user